ePages-de/epages-devportal/README.md

 * assets/img/pages/jobs,
 * resources

 may not be shared or adapted.

 The different fonts in the assets/fonts folder are licensed under their own respective licenses.

+The content in the folders

+* assets/img/pages/headers/public,
+* assets/img/pages/common,
+* posts/,
+* beyond-essence,

-All other content is licensed under MIT.
+the related .html files, and all other content is licensed under CC-BY-4.0.